Try<V>

 Try<Void> is a special case produced by Try.run().
 Its success value is null.
 This has one important consequence: toOption() always returns None for a Try<Void>, even on success — use isSuccess() or fold() instead.

-sequence uses Collections.unmodifiableList internally (not List.copyOf), so null elements in successful results are preserved.
+sequence, traverse, toList(), and Try.Partition all use Collections.unmodifiableList internally (not List.copyOf), so null elements in successful results are preserved.
+This implementation choice is documented in ADR-009 — unmodifiableList instead of List.copyOf in Try.

 // Try.run() wraps a void computation — the success value is null